Rugby league: History

 In 1895, a schism in Rugby football resulted in the formation of the Northern Rugby Football Union (NRFU).
 The success of working class northern teams led to some compensating players who otherwise would be on their job and earning income on Saturdays.
 This led to the RFU reacting to enforce the amateur principle of the sport, preventing "broken time payments" to players who had taken time off work to play rugby.
 Northern teams typically had more working class players (coal miners, mill workers etc.) who could not afford to play without this compensation, in contrast to affluent southern teams who had other sources of income to sustain the amateur principle.
-In 1895, a decree by the RFU banning the playing of rugby at grounds where entrance fees were charged led to twenty-two clubs (including Stockport, who negotiated by telephone) meeting at the George Hotel, Huddersfield on 29 August 1895 and forming the "Northern Rugby Football Union".
+In 1895, a decree by the RFU banning the playing of rugby at grounds where entrance fees were charged led to twenty-two clubs (including Stockport, who negotiated by telephone) meeting at the George Hotel, Huddersfield, on 29 August 1895 and forming the "Northern Rugby Football Union".
 Within fifteen years of that first meeting in Huddersfield, more than 200 RFU clubs had left to join the rugby league.

 In 1897, the line-out was abolished and in 1898 professionalism introduced.
 In 1906, the Northern Union changed its rules, reducing teams from 15 to 13 a side and replacing the ruck formed after tackles with the play-the-ball.
+By this point, rule changes meant the game organised by the RFL was distinct as a sport from its union cousin.

 A similar schism to that which occurred in England took place in Sydney, Australia.
 There, on 8 August 1907 the New South Wales Rugby Football League was founded at Bateman's Hotel in George Street.
-Rugby league then went on to displace rugby union as the primary football code in New South Wales and Queensland.
+Unlike in England, where both codes maintained their own geographic areas of dominance, in Australia rugby league went on to displace rugby union entirely as the primary football code in New South Wales and Queensland, while Australian rules football dominated the rest of Australia.